aspnet/Blazor.Docs/docs/components/index.md

 ```

 ## Razor templates

-*Razor templates are available in Blazor 0.6.0 or later.*

 Render fragments can be defined using Razor template syntax.
 Razor templates are a way to define a UI snippet and assume the following format: